Cydral/Colorify/README.md

 <h2>Description</h2>
 <p>Colorify is a comprehensive C++ application that harnesses the capabilities of generative models to perform automated colorization of black and white images.
 It employs a sophisticated neuronal architecture to achieve this task.
 When given a grayscale image as input, Colorify utilizes generative AI models (two pre-calculated models are provided that can also be fine-tuned) to produce a fully colorized version.</p>
+<p>The program opens the way to a multitude of use cases.
+Although it excels in static image enhancement, its potential extends far beyond this, as it can also be used for automated movie colorization.
+Drawing on the latest developments in the Dlib image processing library, we have also provided a dedicated "ready-to-use" program, designed specifically for video colorization.
+This comprehensive suite enables users to bring individual images and entire film sequences to life with unrivalled ease and efficiency.</p>

 <h2>Overview</h2>
 <p>The Colorify program is designed to infuse life into monochromatic images by applying state-of-the-art image colorization techniques.
 It employs a DCGAN, a type of GAN composed of two networks: a Generator and a Discriminator.
 The Generator network is built on a U-Net architecture, while the Discriminator network utilizes a series of filters with or without activation.
 This combination allows Colorify to learn and replicate intricate color patterns, producing visually appealing colorizations.</p>